Funtek Raid Adventure : A low-cost, Land Rover style RC car

 Accidents can occur, so its good to know that we have your back.
 Should the worst occur and you damage your model, we can provide the parts you need to get back on the track; Simply use our simple spares finder to find them.

-Our higher end models are ripe for modification and we have a wide range of wheels, tyres, bodies, electronics and more to hop-up your car.
-Check the ‘hop ups’ section for items that are suitable and feel free to contact our engineers to confirm compatibility.
+Take your car further with our selection of RC equipment and RC accessories.
+We sell thousands of batteries every year and are on hand to help you find the right battery and charger for your model.
+Should you want to get more distance out of your model, we sell uprated transmitter and receivers.
+Many of these models are ripe for modification and we stock a wide range of parts such as wheels & tyres, bodyshells, motors & ESC's and more to hop-up your car.
+Check the ‘hop ups’ section of a model for items that are suitable and feel free to contact our engineers to confirm compatibility.

-The majority of the products here qualify for free next day delivery and we will be fulfilling orders late into December to ensure all your Christmas dreams come true.
+The majority of the products here qualify for free next day delivery.
 Gifting something so specialised can be complicated so feel free to drop us a message if you require buying guidance

 We are proud of our car selection and are happy to stand behind it.
 Whilst there are many cheaper models available on the high-street and in catalogue shops, we prefer to provide cars of a quality that we are confident to support.